n3s0/n3s0.github.io/content/feed/writeups/shhc-kringlecon/2024/index.md

 {{< image src="powershell/powershell-terminal.png" alt="Piney Sappington and the PowerShell terminal" position="center" style="border-radius: 8px;" >}}

+> Team Wombley is developing snow weapons in preparation for conflict, but
+> they've been locked out by their own defenses.
+Help Piney with regaining
+> access to the weapon operations terminal.

 > Hey there, friend!
 Piney Sappington here.
 >
 > You've probably heard the latest—things are getting tense around here with all